verdaux/BookNotes/Phrases/Impressors 9.md

 - [ ] What attracts you when you are broken will disgust you when you heal.
 - [ ] Do you understand the violence it took to become this gentle.
 - [ ] No amount of anxiety makes any difference to what's going to happen.
+- [ ] Clarity doesn't come before action.
+It comes from action.